jeffshumphreys/filmcab/README.md

-# filmcab
+# FilmCab
-This desktop app is a file cabinet, a way to manage my film and television collection on local disks.
+This repository is the code base for a Powershell desktop application that manages my movie and television collection, and also collects as much metadata as is available.
+I chose the name FilmCab as an abbreviation of Film Cabinet.
+The cabinet itself is just physical drives, though, and this does more than that.
+It's a film collector management program.
+Perhaps FilmColl would be better.
+But I've gotten attached to the name now.

-It is primarily Powershell 7 Core, ODBC, and PostgreSQL 15.
+The code is now all written using PowerShell 7 Core, ODBC, and PostgreSQL 15.
+I use the Visual Studio Code editor to write code, using the PowerShell Extension (Pre-Release Edition).

 The code has been simplified to a set of Windows Task Scheduler Task.
 Each Task runs a Powershell script of the same name as the Task so as to ease debugging.